 The Downton Abbey TV series begins with a predicament for the Earl of Grantham.
 Earl Robert has no sons, and an “entail” keeps any of his three daughters from inheriting his great estate and mansion: Downton Abbey.
 Robert’s heir is Matthew Crawley, a distant cousin.
 Matthew will someday inherit both the earl’s title and his real estate, thanks to the entail.
 What is this “entail”?
-(A few Downton-focused blogs have addressed this, but I haven’t seen a clear explanation, or one that addresses inheritance of real estate and titles.
-As a lawyer and amateur historian, I can’t resist.)
+(I’m a lawyer and amateur historian, so this question is just made for me.)

 The Downton story begins in 1912, but the family’s problem has its origin centuries earlier, in the High Middle Ages.
-Most European monarchies and noble families operated under the primogeniture system, where the eldest son inherits the title, even if he has an older sister.
+Most European monarchies and noble families operated under the primogeniture system.
+The eldest son inherits the title, even if he has an older sister.
 In many versions of primogeniture, daughters couldn’t inherit their father’s title even if they had no brothers.
-And in some, the daughters’ sons and grandsons couldn’t even inherit.
+And in some, even the daughters’ sons and grandsons couldn’t inherit.
 The title had to pass to and through men.
 (Another wrinkle: all men in the line of descent had to be legitimate sons, with married parents.
 No bastards!)

 France’s King Charles IV, for example, died in 1328, leaving only daughters.
 French primogeniture denied them the throne.
 The king’s closest male relative was his nephew, Edward: his sister’s son.
 But nephew Edward was disqualified too, since his claim ran through a woman.
 So the throne went to the king’s cousin, the son of his father’s younger brother, who became King Philip VI.
-(Actually, the French nobility hastily adopted the rule against men claiming through their mothers to make sure nephew Edward couldn’t inherit, since he happened to be king of England.
-Edward didn’t agree, and the result was the Hundred Years’ War.)
+(Actually, the French nobility hastily adopted the rule against men claiming through their mothers, to make sure nephew Edward couldn’t inherit — since he happened to be King Edward III of England.
+The would-be heir didn’t agree, and the result was the Hundred Years’ War.)

 But what about Robert’s real estate, as opposed to his title?
 What about Downton Abbey and the surrounding farmland?
 That’s where the entail comes in.
 An entail (a.k.a. “fee tail”) is basically a will that sets up a primogeniture system for real estate.
 A lord or other landholder leaves his house and land to his son “and the male heirs of his body.”
 It ensures that a single male descendant gets all the family’s real estate.
 Where the family has a noble title, the entail follows the title, so the same man gets the real estate and the lordship.
 Earl Robert’s family has an entail, so Matthew gets the earldom, the farmland, and Downton Abbey.